nicolasdao/now-flow/README.md

 > - Update the `alias` property of the _now.json_ file to the alias name specific to your environment.
 > - Run `now alias`

 This process is obviously proned to errors.
 It is also tedious if you're deploying often.
 This is why we created __*now-flow*__.

+# Solution
+## How NowFlow Works?
 Configure your _now.json_ once, and then replace all the manual steps above with a single command similar to `nowflow production`.

 __*Example:*__